jshholland/inv.alid.pw/conlang.md

 space to come up with vocabulary given the restrictive phonotactics if I cut a place of articulation.)

-«Guillemets» indicate fragments in quth and [square brackets] are a vague IPA transcription.
+«Guillemets» indicate fragments of quth and /slashes/ are a vague IPA transcription.

 ## Phonology